Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: CONCLUSION

 \section{CONCLUSION}

-The design representation presented in this paper greatly enhances the study of 3D engineering system spatial topologies in a systematic manner and is supported by rigorous mathematical foundations in spatial graph theory.
+The design representation presented in this article greatly enhances the study of unique 3D engineering system spatial topologies in a systematic manner and is supported by rigorous mathematical foundations in spatial graph theory.
 Topologies of complex engineering systems, designed for particular applications, are conventionally created manually.
-But for more effective performance and efficiency, systematic identification, enumeration, and classification of possible system topologies is necessary.
+But for more effective performance and design process efficiency, systematic identification, enumeration, and classification of possible system topologies can aid thorough navigation through challenging 3D discrete design spaces.
 A framework for representing three-dimensional interconnected engineering systems using spatial graph embeddings is presented.
 Initially, all the combinatorial spatial graph descriptions up to some fixed topological complexity are enumerated for an input system architecture.
-A polynomial invariant, the Yamada polynomial is then calculated for the set of all the spatial graphs attained from the combinatorial permutations.
-The Yamada polynomial helps identify the duplicate spatial graph topologies from the exhaustive set and a smaller set of unique spatial embeddings (equivalent topological classes) is obtained.
+A polynomial invariant, the Yamada polynomial, is then calculated for the set of all the spatial graphs attained from the combinatorial permutations.
+The Yamada polynomial helps identify duplicate spatial graph topologies from the exhaustive set and a smaller set of unique spatial embeddings (equivalent topological classes) is obtained.
 This smaller set of spatial graphs can be used for generating three dimensional geometric system models.
-Five case studies have been demonstrated using the proposed enumeration strategy.
+Five case studies have been demonstrated using the proposed enumeration strategy, including implementation of an industry application, an automotive fuel cell system (AFCS).
 The results show that this method is efficient, scalable, applicable to all general 3D interconnected system networks, allows comprehensive exploration of the design space, and greatly aids in the design and development of unprecedented system topologies.\\